artdecocode/rexml/README.md

 [![npm version](https://badge.fury.io/js/rexml.svg)](https://npmjs.org/package/rexml)

-`rexml` is a new Node.js npm package.
-Simple XML parsing with a regular expression.
+`rexml` is a Node.js package for simple XML parsing with a regular expression.
+It's been tested to work for simple use cases.

 ```sh
 yarn add -E rexml